nislab/gensync/README.md

 ```

 See [`run_experiments`](#concepts_run_experiments) for more details on
-how to interpret the outputs.
+how to gauge the benchmark parameters and analyze the experimental
+observations.

 <a name="acknowledgments"></a>
 ## Acknowledgments